pjaos/netplot/web/README.md

 order to display a window on which the plots appeared.
 The web interface is an alternative to the Java application (netplot.jar).

-In order to run the web interface the following command should be executed.
+In order to run the web interface the following command should be executed in the web folder of the cloned netplot git repo.

 ```
     ./netplot_server.py